7abushahla/Sony-Spresense-TFLite-Guide/README.md

 Introduction
 ------------

 This repository serves as a **Getting Started Guide** for deploying TensorFlow Lite models on the Sony Spresense board.
 The primary focus is on deployment, but it also covers setting up the user's computer and ensuring proper usage of the board.
+The guide leverages [TFLite for Microcontrollers (TFLite Micro)](https://ai.google.dev/edge/litert/microcontrollers/get_started) and utilizes C++ to run inference on the device using the TFLite Micro library and process the results.

 * * *